 For the time being, the vast majority of labels and certifications focus more on evaluating the asset’s performance than on measuring the results.
 Under the different regulatory waves, voluntary initiatives remain relevant due to their simplicity and familiarity.
 Choosing to include them in the strategy signifies a commendable approach that supplements mandatory measures within the real estate sector.
 Understanding how your organization is viewed and rated across these multiple entities is the first step toward establishing an accurate ESG narrative, helping to ensure your organization is positively perceived by your stakeholders.
 Furthermore, these initiatives have the potential to simplify discussions between asset managers and their clients – as they know which ESG topics are taken into account, provided that the criteria for labeling are clear.

-• GRESB: The GRESB certification is one of the best ways to guarantee the preservation of your assets’ value by highlighting your extra-financial performance.
+The Global Real Estate Sustainability Benchmark certification is one of the best ways to guarantee the preservation of your assets’ value by highlighting your extra-financial performance.
 It assesses and benchmarks the ESG performance of real estate investments internationally.
 It currently covers 117,000 assets across 64 countries.
 Certifications such as this one testify to your funds’ commitment to ESG standards, which now play a major role in the market’s assessment of an asset’s overall value.

-The trend towards sustainable design gained momentum with the launch of the Building Research Establishment Environmental Assessment Method (BREEAM), the world’s first green building rating system.
+The trend towards sustainable design gained momentum with the Building Research Establishment Environmental Assessment Method (BREEAM) launch, the world’s first green building rating system.
 The U.S. Green Building Council (USGBC) followed suit, developing and publishing criteria for improving the environmental performance of buildings through its LEED (Leadership in Energy and Environmental Design) rating system for new construction.
-LEED has gone from strength to strength and now includes rating systems for existing buildings, interiors, and entire neighborhoods.
+LEED has gone from strength to strength and now includes rating systems for existing buildings, interiors, and neighborhoods.

 Deepki’s ESG strategy guide